Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage/README.md

 - Visualization: Tableau Public

 ## Data Analysis Process
-In order to adequately analyze these data to answer the key business questions and make recommendations, I will follow the key steps of Data Analysis Process: Ask, Prepare, Process, Analyze, Share and Act.
+In order to adequately analyze bellabeat data and to answer the key business questions and make recommendations, following key steps of Data Analysis Process will be followed: Ask, Prepare, Process, Analyze, Share and Act .

 ### Ask Phase:
-To address the business task of understanding how user utilizes the time smart device, the following key findings will guide the analysis:
+To address the business task of analyzing that how user utilizes the time smart device, the following key findings will guide the analysis:

 - Proportion of Calories per Distance by Day
 - Average Steps per Hour
 - Total Steps & Total Distance by ID
 - Maximum Sleep Duration (in hours) by Day
-- Correlation of Very Active & Sedentary Minutes with Steps
+- Correlation of Steps with Active Minutes
-- Correlation of Sleep with Very Active, Little Active, Fairly & Sedentary Minutes
+- Correlation of Sleep with Active Minutes by Day

 ### Prepare Phase: